 Passover is a highly experiential holiday, a time when we typically come together with family, friends, and the rest of our community in celebration of our Judaism – remembering our past and anticipating our future.
 For some families, this is the one time of year when they join together in person to share traditions, tell stories, and create lasting memories.

-This year, the continued COVID-19 pandemic means that we again cannot share physical spaces – but modern technology allows us to gather virtually, so that we may still create the experiences that achieve so many of the intentions of the holiday.
-As Rabbi Rick Jacobs recently wrote:
+This year, the continued COVID-19 pandemic means that my not choose to share physical spaces – but modern technology has taught us to gather virtually, so that we may still create the experiences that achieve so many of the intentions of the holiday.
+As Rabbi Rick Jacobs wrote:

-As you, our congregational leaders, continue to navigate new and ever-changing realities, we’re again sharing resources to help you re-imagine your community’s traditions and incorporate digital content to enliven this year’s second virtual rendition.
+As you, our congregational leaders, continue to navigate new and ever-changing realities, we’re again sharing resources to help you re-imagine your community’s traditions and incorporate digital content to enliven your virtual or hybrid seder.

 This multi-part resource addresses elements of the seder experience from choosing a Haggadah all the way to saying “Next year, in Jerusalem” together.
-Each section includes a few curated pieces of digital content (including videos, activity ideas, discussion guides, and more) that you can pick and choose in order to, ultimately, create a fun, engaging, meaningful, and memory-making virtual Passover experience in the ongoing age of COVID-19.
+Each section includes a few curated pieces of digital content (including videos, activity ideas, discussion guides, and more) that you can pick and choose in order to create a fun, engaging, meaningful, and memory-making virtual Passover experience.

 1. Choosing a Haggadah

-The most important part of the story is the way you tell the story – your framing, your intention, the way you want people to feel… These considerations will help you decide which Haggadah is right for you – and this year’s unique circumstances may even present the opportunity for you to use more than one.
+The most important part of the story is the way you tell the story – your framing, your intention, the way you want people to feel… These considerations will help you decide which Haggadah is right for you – and circumstances may even present the opportunity for you to use more than one!